 Why is this important?

-The European Medicines Agency (EMA) will be the first health agency to mandate compliance with ISO IDMP (Q1, 2023), with the FDA not far behind.
+The European Medicines Agency (EMA) will be the first health agency to mandate compliance with ISO IDMP (Q4, 2024), with the FDA not far behind.
 Governance of essential IDMP standards and implementations is not assigned to a specific, overarching governing body.
 Diverging implementations of IDMP across geographical regions and jurisdictional domains are already causing inconsistencies in the interpretation across implementing organizations.
 Given that there is no semantic alignment between regulatory bodies, there exists a risk that regulatory compliance needs will lead to large integration and interoperability costs and that the benefits from IDMP in drug safety, innovation, and other areas will not be fully realized.
 Rather than concentrating on the discovery of new medicines, organizations will be struggling with data issues, e.g., the need to map product data across the organization, throughout the product lifecycle.

 What will the project achieve?

-The key success factors for the project include:
+The key objectives for the project include:

 Find out more at the following links: